StakeNow/tzip/drafts/draft-offchain-message-signing.md

 #### Interface

 The `interface` acts as a domain separator to tell a wallet or SDK developer how to distinguish different off-chain message types.
 The string MUST be encoded with the printable ASCII character set.
 This field MAY be displayed to the user.
 The interface MUST contain a reference to the specification defining the `message`.
-It is a [URI][] and RECOMMENDED yto be suffixed with the specifications `namespace` as uri fragment or OPTIONALLY with the name and number of the specification like e.g. `#TZIP-XY`.
+It is a [URI][] and RECOMMENDED to be suffixed with the specifications `namespace` as URI fragment or OPTIONALLY with the name and number of the specification like e.g. `#TZIP-10`.
-It is RECOMMENDED to host the specifications in order to facilitate easily human readable URIs as it is done for the Chain Agnostic Improvement Proposals (CAIPs).
+It is RECOMMENDED to host the specifications under a dedicated domain in order to facilitate easily human readable URIs as it is done e.g. for the Chain Agnostic Improvement Proposals (CAIPs).
 Tezos Improvement Proposals MAY use the following abbreviation `tzip://` as prefix with the TZIP number as suffix whereas it is REQUIRED to maintain the TZIP specification at `https://gitlab.com/tezos/tzip`.
 The `interface` string MUST NOT be empty.
+The maximum length of the URI is `255` characters.

 ```text
 Examples: